 Remember, no marketing, no influencing, no ads can ever beat the value of word of mouth.
 And that is why influencing has become such an attractive place for advertisers.
 Brands want to work with you because you promoting them is word of mouth marketing.

 Imagine this.
 You bump your car on the highway, and it is the mistake of the other person.
-You are super furious as you get out of the car only to realise the other person who you bumped into is your best friend.
+You are super furious as you get out of the car only to realize the other person who you bumped into is your best friend.
 What would you do?
 You’d hug them and joke about it.
-All the fury will wash away the moment you realise it’s your friend.
+All the fury will wash away the moment you realize it’s your friend.

-Everything, every scenario, every situation and every condition is different when you get influenced by a friend.
+Everything, every scenario, every situation, and every condition is different when you get influenced by a friend.
 I hope you see my point here.
 It is crucial for you to tap into this.

 If you are a social person and I guess you are, I mean you’re on social media and reading this article and in our pods.
 You’ve got to be a social person.
-You of all people would know that majority of the places, movies, restaurants, bars and places that you go to are recommended to you by your friends.
+You of all people would know that the majority of the places, movies, restaurants, bars, and places that you go to are recommended to you by your friends.
 Its always like that isn’t it?